 Students should apply well in advance of the semester in which they wish to enter, but not more than one year before the proposed entry date.
 Applications for admission are accepted throughout the year, with cutoff dates for each term.
-The cutoff date for fall semester is April 15th and the cutoff date for spring semester is October 15th.
-Students are highly encouraged to schedule a campus visit and connect with faculty members before applying.
-If interested in scheduling a visit please contact: Allison Berth at email@example.com.
+The priority application date for fall semester is April 15th and the cutoff date for spring semester is October 15th.
+Students are highly encouraged to connect with faculty members they are interested in working with before applying.
+A list of our graduate faculty can be found here.

 The prerequisites for admission into the Animal Sciences Graduate Program are:

 1. A baccalaureate degree or its international equivalent in agriculture, biology, or a closely related field.
 Applicants should have substantial training in chemistry, mathematics, physics, and statistics.
-A minimum baccalaureate grade point average of 3.0 is generally required for admission to the M.S. and Ph.D. programs in Animal Sciences.
-A minimum M.S. grade point average of 3.2 is generally required for admission to the Ph.D. program.
+A minimum baccalaureate grade point average of 3.0 is generally required for admission to the M.S. program.
+A minimum M.S. grade point average of 3.0 is generally required for admission to the Ph.D. program.

 3. The Test of English as a Foreign Language (TOEFL) is a requirement of the Graduate School for all applicants whose native language is not English.
-A minimum score of 550 is required for admission to the Graduate School.
+Please read the graduate schools requirements for minimum scores for entry.

 4. Three letters of recommendation.

-7. If you have already identified and confirmed a faculty member who will serve as your advisor, please write a paragraph highlighting why you are interested in working with them.
+7. If you have already identified and confirmed a faculty member who will serve as your advisor, please write a paragraph in your personal statement highlighting why you are interested in working with them.

 If you have not yet identified and confirmed a faculty member who will serve as your advisor, please select up to three faculty members that you are interested in working with.
-Write a paragraph for each faculty member highlighting why their research and work interests you, and what you hope to gain working with them specifically.
+In your personal statement, write a paragraph for each faculty member highlighting why their research and work interests you and what you hope to gain working with them specifically.

 Questions?
 Please contact the Graduate Program Coordinator, Sue Knoblauch